Norway has a parliamentary representative democratic constitutional monarchy as its form of government. That’s a mouthful! What that means is this:

 Unlike the US, Norway has several major and influential parties that make up The Parliament (known as the Storting).
 Once the legislature has been voted on, they attempt to form a government.
 This entails selection of the Prime Minister and cabinet members.
 The Prime Minister is technically chosen by the Monarch, but in practice, the Monarch always chooses the leader of the majority party.
 The Prime Minister then selects the cabinet.
 If the party doesn’t have a clear majority, then they will often times form a coalition government with however many other parties needed to form a clear majority.
 Then, some cabinet positions will be filled with members from the other parties.
 This government is the executive branch, but it answers to the rest of the legislative branch.
 The judicial branch is appointed by the executive branch, though once appointed, are no longer accountable to the legislature, besides possible impeachment.

 Norway’s current government, elected in 2013, currently has 8 different political parties represented in it.
-The picture below shows how the seats are allocated.
-(The Green Party is not labeled.)

 The current government is headed by a coalition of the Conservative Party, Progress Party, Christian Democratic Party, and Liberal Party, called the Centre-right coalition.